bradcornford/Backup/README.md

 ### Set Compress

-The `setCompress` method allows backup file compression to be switched on or off, specifying a boolean for state.
+The `setCompress` method allows backup file compression to be switched on or off, specifying a bool for state.

 	Backup::setCompress(true);
 	Backup::setCompress(false);

 ### Get Compress

-The `getCompress` method returns the current compression backup status, returning a boolean for its state.
+The `getCompress` method returns the current compression backup status, returning a bool for its state.

 	Backup::getCompress();